 Upon meeting, Roy immediately felt a sense of comfort with Dr. Teng.
 Much to their surprise, there was more to their meeting than met the eye.
 The two had a mutual connection.
 Roy’s granddaughter by marriage, Cami, was a long-time friend and colleague of Dr. Teng’s.
-Working in health care, Cami was a physical therapist, practicing at Long Beach Memorial, and delivered all three of her children at Saddleback Memorial.
+Working in health care, Cami was a physical therapist, practicing at Long Beach Medical Center, and delivered all three of her children at Saddleback Medical Center.
 After a handful of conversations and getting to know one another, the connection surfaced.
 When Roy told Cami he was under Dr. Teng’s care, she immediately called him to share her excitement.

 “I knew Dr. Teng personally, and professionally.
 His experience gave me 100 percent confidence that my grandfather was going to be okay,” recalls Cami.